Step 3: Consider whether to apply PR for your children

-With First Immigration, you can save up a few hours in completing the application form.
+With First Immigration, you can save up to a few hours when it comes to completing the application form.

 Step 6: We will advise you on how to submit your PR application

-We ensure that your PR Application form is completed, your employer returns the Annex A to Form 4A, and that all supporting documents are well-prepared.
+We will ensure that your PR application form is completed, your employer returns the Annex A to Form 4A, and that all supporting documents are well-prepared.
 The e-Appointment is simply a procedure to submit all the documents required by the ICA.
-There will be no interview where an ICA officer asks you questions but rather an ICA officer checking that your application is complete as well as verify the copies against the originals documents.
+There will be no interview conducted by the ICA officer.
+Instead, the ICA officer will check that your application is complete, as well as verify the copies against the original documents.
 Therefore, you have to remember to bring down the original documents when submitting documents in person.
 Before leaving the counter, do check that you have all original documents back with you.